seniorjoinu/reliable-udp/README.md

  *
  * @return [RUDPSendContext]
  */
-suspend fun send(data: ByteBuffer, to: InetSocketAddress): RUDPSendContext
+suspend fun RUDPSocket.send(data: ByteBuffer, to: InetSocketAddress): RUDPSendContext

 /**
  * [RUDPSocket.send] but instead of [ByteBuffer] it sends [ByteArray]